paperclip-cms/supabase-cms-kit/README.md

 Visit `http://localhost:3000` (check terminal output for the correct URL), and follow the setup wizard's instructions.
 It will guide you through:

-1. Creating a Supabase account
+1. Creating a Supabase project
-2. Running migrations
+2. Setting your environment variables
-3. Setting your environment variables
+3. Running migrations
 4. Create your first CMS user

 If you'd prefer to set things up manually, or want deeper instructions, see [MANUAL_SETUP.md](./MANUAL_SETUP.md)